gjoyce42/Technical_Writing/Author_Tutorial.md

 * **Address this user with each step - don't over/under explain**

 ### 3. Determine what the user will need
-Remember that not everyone has a computer, or your operating system, or your web
+Remember that not everyone has a computer, or your operating system, or your web browser, etc. Think about what is absolutely required for your lesson and what you would recommend

 ### 4. Start drafting